MatiPl01/BD2-Restaurant/docs/todo/README.md

 - [X] Get ExchangeRates
 - [X] Edit ExchangeRateRatio
 - [ ] Save previous exchange rates in the history (for orders placed in the past)
+- [ ] Remove all exchange rates containing removed currency (use Atlas trigger)

 ### **Global**